g-pechorin/pure-generator/README.md

 I'm taking the opportunity to push-forward with `sample` and `opaque` types, and, a "primitive" format.
 This should simplify certain constructs; such as "clocks" as they're no longer required to wrap themselves.

+# TODO

+- i don't like the `Receiver` thingies anymore and it'd be cool if they were hemmed out